SitecorePowerShell/Book/remoting.md

 Inevitably you will need to have long running processes triggered remotely.
 In order to support this functionality without encountering a timeout using `Invoke-RemoteScript` you can use the following list of commands.

-* Get-ScriptSession
+* Get-ScriptSession - Returns details about script sessions.
-* Receive-ScriptSession
+* Receive-ScriptSession - Returns the results of a completed script session.
-* Remove-ScriptSession
+* Remove-ScriptSession - Removes the script session from memory.
-* Start-ScriptSession
+* Start-ScriptSession - Executes a new script session.
-* Stop-ScriptSession
+* Stop-ScriptSession - Terminates an existing script session.
-* Wait-ScriptSession
+* Wait-ScriptSession - Waits for all the script sessions to complete before continuing.

 **References:**
 * Michael's follow up post on [Remoting][2]